joeyhdz/Brewery-Case-Study/ProjectMarkdown.md

     locations entered by spelling, or typo errors.

-7. While not a big issue, the state abbreviations all contained some white space before the actual charater of the string.
+7. While not a big issue, the state abbreviations all contained some white space before the actual character of the string.
 This white space was removed to better utilize the variable.

 8. Finally after all found errors were addressed, we merged the data